Forged (book): Reviews

-The book was positively reviewed by the Library Journal.
+The book was reviewed by the Library Journal which recommended the book for "sophisticated readers who will come to their own conclusions".

 United Methodist pastor and biblical scholar Ben Witherington III (Asbury Theological Seminary) wrote a critique of Ehrman's positions in his blog.
-Presbyterian pastor and biblical scholar Michael J. Kruger (Reformed Theological Seminary) also wrote a detailed critique of Ehrman's book in the website of The Gospel Coalition.
+Presbyterian pastor and biblical scholar Michael J. Kruger (Reformed Theological Seminary) also wrote a detailed critique of Ehrman's book for the journal Themelios.